fabriq-cloud/fabriq/README.md

    group: timfpark
 ```

-In this case we are specifying the name `prod` explicitly, but `akira` will default to all of the previous settings.
+In this case we are specifying the name `prod` explicitly, but `fabriq` will default to all of the previous settings.

 This won't trigger a deployment because there is no `image` config specified and the `external-service` template requires it.

 And then we can promote our `main` development build to production with:

 ```
-$ akira deployment promote main prod
+$ fabriq deployment promote main prod
 ```

-This copies the image tag from `main` deployment and applies it as config to the `prod` deployment, triggering the first deployment of `prod` and surfacing it on `prod.hello-world.timfpark.akira.network`.
+This copies the image tag from `main` deployment and applies it as config to the `prod` deployment, triggering the first deployment of `prod` and surfacing it on `prod.hello-world.timfpark.fabriq.network`.

 ## Dialtone

 ```
-$ akira workload create contour --template contour (ingress for group)
+$ fabriq workload create contour --template contour (ingress for group)
-$ akira deployment create contour-prod --target prod --template-branch main
+$ fabriq deployment create contour-prod --target prod --template-branch main
 ```

 ## Observability